This manual is for Eclector version 0.12.0.

 The cl:*package*

-aspect mandates further explanation: When the
+aspect mandates further

-of type cl:package
+aspect is of type cl:package

-which is a strict subtype of the type of valid
+strict subtype of the type of valid values for this aspect.
+In other

-designators to package objects.
+words, the defaults coerce package designators to package objects.

 Set the current value of the reader state aspect designated by aspect to new-value.